TritonSE/TSE-Constellation/README.md

 ## Development

-To develop components for the TSE Design System, first install development dependencies with:
+To develop components for TSE Constellation, first install development dependencies with:

 ```sh
 $ npm install